stilt0n/monkey-interpreter-go/README.md

 - I've been learning Go for fun anyway
 - Go seems like a good language choice for my intended application because of its performance

+The interpreter and server for the interpreter is written in vanilla Go with no external libraries.

 ## On `notes.md` files

 I've tried to write notes about what I'm learning through implementing the different parts of the interpreter.
 I am also writing notes as comments directly into the source code.
 The notes convey my understanding of things when I wrote them.
 They may sometimes be incorrect, and I may not always return to correct them.